aMarCruz/rollup-plugin-cleanup/README.md

 **Why not Uglify?**

-Uglify is mainly a minifier, however you can use the -c "dead_code,drop_debugger,evaluate" -b "semicolons=false,quote_style=3,keep_quoted_props" --comments
+Uglify is a excelent *minifier* but you have little control over the results, while with cleanup your coding style remains intact and removal of comments is strictly under your control.

 ## Install